 Dan González (Clarinet)

-Yvette Cornelia Holzwarth is a violinist, vocalist, and composer based in Los Angeles.
+Yvette Cornelia Holzwarth is a violinist, vocalist, and composer from California.
 Her diverse musical interests expand beyond her classical background to include Eastern European folk, Arabic, Americana, experimental contemporary music, improvisation, and songwriting.

-As a violinist, Yvette has enjoyed working with many independent artists— including Kamasi Washington, Van Dyke Parks, Gaby Moreno, among many others.
-She performs regularly in Eastern Europe as part of a duo with guitarist Miroslav Tadić.
-She records on numerous scores for Film and TV.
+As a violinist, Yvette enjoys working with many independent artists— including Kamasi Washington, Van Dyke Parks, Gaby Moreno, among others.
+Based in Los Angeles, she records on numerous scores for Film and TV.

 As a composer, Yvette has had pieces performed by SF Civic Orchestra, Bay Area’s Awesöme Orchestra, CalArts Contemporary Vocal Ensemble, and Bridge to Everywhere.
 She thrives on collaborative interdisciplinary work in theater, including Four Lark’s original productions of “katabasis” (Getty Villa) and “Frankenstein” (The Wallis).
 Yvette releases original music under the moniker Yvette Cornelia.
-Her debut EP “Open It Up” (2013) was recently followed up by a full-length album “What Lies Ahead” (2019).
-This latest album features her 9-piece ensemble.
+Her debut EP “Open It Up” (2013) was followed up by a full-length album “What Lies Ahead” (2018), featuring a 9-piece ensemble.

 Patrick Behnke (Viola)